 Brown is another color that is hardwired to us.
 It’s associated with nature because it is often linked with wholesomeness, earthy or homely.
 Brown also reminds us of petrichor.
 Have you ever been to a woodland right after rain?
 Petrichor is the earthy scent when rain falls on dry soil.
 Brown is also associated with food and beverages because it stimulates our appetite.

-It is generally a color with positive association.
+It is generally a color with a positive association.

 Now onto black.